tarantool/metrics/doc/monitoring/api_reference.rst

 summary
 ~~~~~~~

-A summary metric is used for collecting statistical data
+A summary metric is used to collect statistical data
-about the distribution of values of a specific indicator within the application.
+about the distribution of values within the application.

 Each summary provides several measurements:

-- total count of measurements
+*   total count of measurements
-- sum of measured values
+*   sum of measured values
-- values at specific quantiles
+*   values at specific quantiles

 Similar to histograms, a summary also operates with value ranges.
 However, unlike histograms,
 it uses quantiles (defined by a number between 0 and 1) for this purpose.
 In this case,
-it is not required to define fixed boundaries like in histograms.
-Here ranges depend
+it is not required to define fixed boundaries.
+For summary type, the ranges depend
 on the measured values and the number of measurements.

-Let's sort the example series of measurements in ascending order:
+Suppose the example series of measurements are sorted in ascending order:
 1, 4, 6, 7, 7, 8, 8, 8.

-Thus:
+Quantiles:

-- Quantile 0 is the value of the first, minimum element.
+*   Quantile 0 is the value of the first, minimum element.
 In this example, it's 1.
-- Quantile 1 is the value of the last, maximum element.
+*   Quantile 1 is the value of the last, maximum element.
 In this example, it's 8.
-- Quantile 0.5 is the value of the median element.
+*   Quantile 0.5 is the value of the median element.
 In this example, it's 7.
 This means that the smaller
-  half of our measurements gives a spread of values from 1 to 7.
-The larger one, from 7 to 8.
+    half of the measurements is a range of values from 1 to 7.
+The larger one is a range of values from 7 to 8.

 Note that calculating quantiles requires resources, so it makes sense to calculate no
-more than one, for example: 0.95 - the majority of measurements.
+more than one, for example: 0.95 -- the majority of measurements.

-With a large number of measurements per second, a significant amount of memory would be required to
+With a large number of measurements per second, a significant amount of memory is required to
 store them all.
 The array is compressed to reduce memory consumption.
 The degree of compression is determined by
 an acceptable error rate.
-In application error rates mostly from 1% to 10%.
+In application, error rates mostly from 1% to 10%.
 This means that a
-quantile of 0.50 with a 10% error from the example above will return a value in the range of 6.65...7.35
+quantile of 0.50 with a 10% error from the example above returns a value in the range of ``6.65...7.35`
 instead of 7.

 Additionally, a summary metric doesn't store values for the whole application's lifetime.
 This metric